tylim88/FirelordJS/README.md

 5. Both libraries import original types from original SDKs to keep internal type safe.
 If we merge both library, then we would have 2 set of original types.

+6. Some tests are also different, for example FirelordJS need to test against `@firebase/rules-unit-testing` but Firelord don't have to.

 So that is why merging could do more harm than good in this case, especially point 2 and 3 which are detrimental to developer experience.
 Firelord is not simply a copy and paste of FirelordJS, there are a lot of details need to be taken care of.

 One of the core principal of the libraries is to preserve originality, if we went for absolute unified interface, then we need to give up a lot.

 TLDR: they look the same, but they are not the same.

+As for FirelordRN:

+7. FirelordRN is similar to V8 interface, thus it utilizes Firelord runtime wrapper.
+But since it is client side, it utilizes the interface of FirelordJS (however some parameters is missing, like `Document.Snapshot.data` method is missing parameter `SnapshotOptions`, which make it similar to Firelord instead because admin also doesn't have this parameter.).
+So FirelordRN is a mix of Firelord and FirelordJS, with its own quirks (@react-native-firebase/firestore also seem to mess up the `Query` type).

 ## Related Projects